d4m14n-gh/Go_Game-PP-2022/readme.md

 ## 📜 About the Project
 Japanese GO game for two players implemented in C/C++.
 Developed as a first-semester university project (part of the course Podstawy Programowania at the Gdańsk University of Technology).
-Supports two-player mode, basic rule enforcement, saves and different board sizes.
-The project uses "conio2" library by K.M.
+Supports two-player mode, basic rule enforcement, save functionality and different board sizes.
+The project uses the "conio2" library by K.M.
 Ocetkiewicz.

 **About the game:**
 [Go (Wikipedia)](https://en.wikipedia.org/wiki/Go_(game))